 Best Long Haul Flight Tips

 Long haul flights can be exhausting!
 Preparing well and having the right things with you is the best way to survive your trip.
-Here are some tried and true tips to make every flight you take more comfortable.
+Here are my tried and true tips to make every flight you take more comfortable.

 1. Don’t assume that cheaper equals better